previous Basic Tutorials in Finite Element Analysis Using MSC/ PATRAN and MSC/ NASTRAN

 Move the cursor arrow to a point to the left and above the highest, leftmost point on the truss.
 Click and hold down the left mouse button.
 Drag the cursor (while holding down the mouse button) to a point to the right of and below the right-most bottom node.
 A "selection box" is formed while you drag.
 Release the button.

-(The words Elm 1:9 will appear in the Select Members box)
+(The words Elm 1:9 will appear in the Select Members box) Click Add (The words Element 1:9 appears in the Application Region box)

 Click Apply in the Element Properties menu